hlship/dialog-tool/skein-ui/README.md

 - `npm run build`

 This generates all files to the `dist` directory.
 These files will be packaged along with the Babashka scripts.
-Ultimately, `dgt skein` will run a server on port 10140 to server these files as well as the /api endpoint.
+Ultimately, `dgt skein` will run a server on port 10140 to serve these files as well as the `/api` endpoint.